 - Other data from the bus or bus operator;

 - Testimony from accident reconstructions; and

 - Other expert witness testimony.

 Once we can prove the bus driver was at fault in the collision, we can hold them responsible for their negligence by filing a claim with their employer.
-State law follows the theory of respondeat superior, also known as vicarious liability.
+State law follows the theory of respondent superior, also known as vicarious liability.
 This theory states that the employer is responsible for the actions of their employees as long as they are acting within the confines of their job description.
 Since the bus driver was behind the wheel at the time of the crash, we can file a claim with the agency that runs the bus.

 What are some common ways public transportation workers cause accidents?

 While buses and other public transportation options typically operate on set routes, they can still cause accidents in many of the same ways as a passenger car.
 In fact, sticking to their route and trying to keep up with schedules may encourage some drivers take unnecessary risks.

 Some of the most common ways a public transportation driver can cause an accident include: